jessecogollo/arrayMethods/README.md

 The `.of` method creates a new Array instance with a variable number of arguments.
 This method receive n params.

+### .concat
+The `.concat` method is used to merge two or more arrays and returns a new array.
+This method receive n params.

 ###